SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_browser_drivers.nl.md

 {{< /tabpane >}}

-The chromedriver is implemented as a WebDriver remote server that instructs the browser what to do by exposing Chrome's internal automation proxy interface.
+The chromedriver is implemented as a WebDriver remote server that by exposing Chrome's internal automation proxy interface instructs the browser what to do.

 ### Firefox